SiegeEngineers/aoe2map/README.md

 - Added changelog field to maps.
 A changelog is displayed at the bottom of the map detail page if changelog text is available and/or if there are successive versions of the map (created via the 'Upload new version' functionality).
+- Maps you own now show an 'Edit Map' button when you are logged in

 ### 18.9.6